abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 Usually, at this time of day, there is a sense of anticipation as the work period draws near.
-There are thoughts about what we are going to do and what we don't want to do, all of which are influenced by the different attitudes that we have towards work.
+There are thoughts about what we are going to do and what we don't want to do, all of which are influenced by the different attitudes that we have toward work.
 So this silence beforehand can sometimes bring up feelings of anxiety, and we might think, *Say something, it doesn't matter what it is, just say anything to fill the space.* Or the mind can slip into an animal state during